mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

     internal class ScriptableProperty : System.Attribute
 ~~~

-Add `ScriptableProperty` to any property belonging to a view (control) that you want to be scriptable from JSON.
+Add `ScriptableProperty` to any property belonging to a view, that you want to be scriptable from JSON.

 Property indices are generated automatically in the `ScriptableProperty` class.
 A unique index for each property
 can be obtained by `GetPropertyIndex`, with the name of the property as a parameter.